Take Your Music and Songwriting to the Next Level: Converting Audio to MIDI

 Get Dedicated!
 Dedicated Software Options

 One of the most exciting options to come along recently has been Accusonus’s Regroover.
-This program will unmix your loops into distinct sound layers, allowing you the ability to quickly and easily get inside the loop’s DNA and transform your drum loops in a number of ways.
+This program will unmix your loops into distinct sound layers.
+This allows users the ability to easily get inside the loop’s DNA and transform the drum loops in a number of ways.
 You can remix the audio and set the mix to your liking as well as isolate the loop elements (kick snare, time-keeping source) for use as MIDI.
 The Pro Version lists for $219.00 and the Essentials version goes for $99.
 A fully-functional demo is available so consider it if you are serious about getting more mileage out of your existing drum loops.

 For the full details, visit Accusonus for a full look at Regroover here: https://accusonus.com/products/regroover